-Campaign leads to Iceland’s first Responsible Tourism Award at World Travel Market (WTM).
-North Sailing Husavik win Best Carbon Reduction Initiative for renewable energy whale watching.
+Landing Iceland’s first Responsible Tourism Award at WTM in London for client North Sailing Husavik who win Best Carbon Reduction Initiative for renewable energy whale watching.

 Sustainable Whale Watching